Federated Epidemic Surveillance: Methods

-The meta-analysis methods discussed in Table \ref{tab:meta} rely on the assumption that the test statistics follow probability distributions that are continuous under their respective null hypotheses.
-Additionally, the joint null hypothesis for the $p$-values is stated as $H_0: p_i \sim U[0, 1], i = 1, \dots, N$ \citep{heard2018choosing}.
-However, these assumptions do not hold for the hypothesis test proposed in our study.
-There are two key factors contributing to this deviation.
-Firstly, in the case of discrete distributions like the Binomial distribution, the $p$-values are not uniformly distributed, even under the null hypothesis.
-Secondly, when the null hypothesis is rejected, the distribution of $p$-values undergoes a shift, necessitating strategies to mitigate the resulting decrease in power during meta-analysis.
-To address these issues, we present a perspective that leverages the explicit format of the $p$-values in both centralized and distributed settings, followed by a discussion on how to combine them with minimal loss.
+The meta-analysis methods outlined in Table \ref{tab1} are based on the assumption that test statistics adhere to continuous distributions, with the joint null hypothesis for the {\it p}-values being $H_0: p_i \sim U[0, 1], i = 1, \dots, N$ \cite{heard2018choosing}.
+However, this conventional understanding of {\it p}-value distributions doesn't align with the hypothesis test we introduce in our study.
+There are several reasons contributing to this discrepancy.
+First, for discrete distributions, such as the Binomial, {\it p}-values aren't uniformly distributed under the null hypothesis due to truncation.
+Second, given the target as the centralized counts, the decentralized counts exhibit a negative correlation, making the dependence structure for decentralized {\it p}-values more complicated.
+Moreover, when the null hypothesis is rejected, the distribution of {\it p}-values undergoes a shift, necessitating strategies to mitigate the resulting decrease in power during meta-analysis.
+To address these issues, we present a perspective from the explicit mathematical format of the {\it p}-values in both centralized and distributed settings, followed by a discussion on how to combine them with minimal loss.

-In the Binomial test of the distributed setting, the $p$-value for site $i$ can be expressed as Equation \ref{eq:p_i}.
+In the Binomial test of the distributed setting, the {\it p}-value for site $i$ can be expressed as Equation \ref{eq6}.